librenms/librenms/doc/Extensions/RRDTune.md

 To enable this you can do so in three ways!

-- Globally under Global Settings -> External Settings -> RRDTool Setup
+- Globally under Global Settings -> Poller -> Datastore: RRDTool
 - For the actual device, Edit Device -> Misc
 - For each port, Edit Device -> Port Settings